Before Your Exchange

 The Europass documents also include the Diploma Supplement, which is intended for international use.
 It contains information on the degree and educational institution in question as well as the education system of the country where the certificate was granted.
 Graduating students receive the Diploma Supplement automatically as an attachment to the degree certificate.

-The University of Tampere Centre for International Education organises an orientation afternoon for students about to go abroad for student exchange or work placement.
+The International Mobility Services of Tampere University organises an orientation afternoon for students about to go abroad for student exchange or work placement.
 The pre-departure orientation is held mainly in Finnish.

 Emigration notification and travel notification